AndersOhman/Halo2Finder/README.md

 Dedicated to Aaron Crootof.

 ### Core Concept
-To see if, when, and how many times you played Halo 2 on Xbox Live with someone else by searching the legacy Game Viewer for both of your gamertags and exporting a list of games (with links to the viewer pages).\
+To see if, when, and how many times you played [Halo 2](https://en.wikipedia.org/wiki/Halo_2) on [Xbox Live](https://www.xbox.com/en-US/live) with someone else, by searching the legacy Game Viewer for both of your gamertags and exporting a list of games (with links to the viewer pages).

 ### Instructions
 1. Input gamertag 1 (i.e. yours).